trekol1/trekol1/README.md

-- 👋 Hi, I am George Tishkov, enthusiastic problem solver experienced in Data Analysis and Tecnical Product Management.
+- 👋 Hi, I am George Tishkov, Tecnical Product Manager and Data Analyst.
 - 🎓 BS in Computer Science and Computational Maths graduated from Moscow State University.
+- Experienced in working cross-functionally with a wide range of departments and teams.
+- Passionate about seeing the whole picture, leading the influence without authority, taking initiative, communicating, and working with customers.
+- Data-driven problem-solver with strong analytical skills.
+Very fast at self-learning and grasping new technologies.
 - 👀 I'm currently looking for a Junior Data/Business/Marketing Analyst | Product/Project Manager position in Israel.

 <!---